By Liana B. Baker and Pamela Barbaglia

 Dealmakers said that regulatory risk remains a concern across the globe.

-"Antitrust reviews are more difficult to predict,"said Alexandra Soto, Lazard Ltd’s <LAZ.N> chief operating officerof financial advisory in Europe.
+“Antitrust reviews are more difficult to predict,“said Alexandra Soto, Lazard Ltd’s <LAZ.N> chief operating officerof financial advisory in Europe.

-Dealmakers also said they are preparing for an acquisition spree by Japanese companies, following the country's biggest-ever outbound deal this year, Takeda Pharmaceutical's <4502.T> 45.3 billion pound agreement to buy London-listed drugmaker Shire Plc <SHP.L>.
+Dealmakers also said they are preparing for an acquisition spree by Japanese companies, following the country’s biggest-ever outbound deal this year, Takeda Pharmaceutical’s <4502.T> 45.3 billion pound agreement to buy London-listed drugmaker Shire Plc <SHP.L>.
 “Many Japanese companies have access to substantial capital and they are using it to drive M&A growth outside of Japan,” Morgan Stanley’s <MS.N> head of Americas M&A, Tom Miles.
 “We expect Japanese companies to continue outbound M&A at a strong pace.”

 Tens of billions of dollars in tariffs by the United States and China have not dented the rise of most stock markets in the Western world, and dealmakers said they did not see the economic calculus changing among corporate acquirers.

 “In some sectors where it creates clear uncertainty, companies are factoring it into their thinking.
 We have not seen uncertainty around tariffs be a major impediment to M&A so far,” Morgan Stanley’s Miles added.